 Are you a pro and looking to head to the waters unguided?
 Then you can also rent kayaks, canoes, or paddleboards that come fully equipped for your adventure.

-You are planning to visit Alberta, after all, and to keep with the wild wild west aesthetic, consider exploring the beautiful Canadian Rockies on horseback.
+Consider exploring the beautiful Canadian Rockies on horseback!
+You are planning to visit Alberta, after all, and you should keep with the wild wild west aesthetic.

 If you want to take the reins yourself, saddle up for this two-hour tour with a cowboy leading the way.
 Or if you really want to go for it and pretend you’re a rancher in the Rockies backcountry, this two-day tour includes a night at a luxurious lodge and delicious meals.